amrianan/qcom-dtb-metadata/Documentation.md

    use the same name.
 2. The `oem-id` value `0x0` is reserved for Qualcomm and must not be assigned to an OEM.
-3. OEM IDs must be assigned sequentially, starting with `0x1`.
-Each new OEM must be assigned the next available `oem-id` value.
+3. OEM IDs must select the oem-id sequentially, starting with `0x1`.
+Each new OEM must select the next available `oem-id` value.
 An OEM must not use an `oem-id` value that is already assigned to another OEM.
 Previously assigned values must not be reused.